Speculum examination

 Wash your hands

-2. Position the patient in the modified lithotomy position: “Bring your heels towards your bottom and then let your knees fall to the sides.”
+2. Position the patient in the modified lithotomy position“Draw your ankles up towards your buttocks, keep your feet flat on the bed, and then let your legs fall open”.

 Inspect the vulva